dreamonkey/laravel-onesignal-rest-api/README.md

 ## Acknowledgements
-This project was inspired by, and evolved from, https://github.com/berkayk/laravel-onesignal
+This project has been forked and evolved by Dreamonkey from https://github.com/jmrieger/onesignal-laravel